 Download our How to Successfully Map Your Contact Centre Environment to the Customer Journey ebook to develop a successful customer service strategy and turn today’s customers into tomorrow’s advocates.

 The role of the Contact Centre is evolving at a rapid rate, driven in no small part by the customer experience (CX) revolution.
-The old, cost-based model by which many Contact Centres are still operating today doesn’t accommodate for customer experience, instead shaped by KPIs centred around the speed of service and cost.
+The old, cost-based model by which many Contact Centres are still operating today does not accommodate for customer experience.
+Instead it is shaped by KPIs centred around the speed of service and cost.

 To better retain customers, remain competitive, and adapt to the customer experience revolution, your Contact Centre needs a customer experience strategy.